VimaChen/Module-12-Challenge---Cassification-Problem/README.md

 ## Summary

 From the comparision of the two models, I would recommend the Machine Learning Model 2 which includes Random Oversampling.
 The overall accuracy is improved with this model but most importantly, the recall relating to high-risk loans is improved from 91% to 99%.
-That means, it can help to reduce the risk of default the high-risk loans when it was categorized as the healthy loans.
+That means, it can help to reduce the risk of default the high-risk loans when they were categorized wrongly as the healthy loans.